 Each November, participants are encouraged to write an entire novel in just 30 days.
 The goal is to complete a very rough first draft, which will be edited throughout the following year.
 Participants start by registering on the NaNoWriMo website where they will be connected to a local Municipal Liaison (ML) who will inform them the dates and times of write-ins.
 The write-in is simply times when groups of local writers agree to meet for the purpose of diligently writing their novels.
 Continue reading →

-Reality Check: Unless you are on the New York Times Best Seller list, don’t expect book signings to bring in a ton of money.
+Reality Check: Unless you are on the New York Times Best Seller list, book signings won’t bring in a ton of money.
 So, if not for the money, why should the average Joe participate in a book signing?
 Exposure.

 Books don’t sell themselves.
 If you are self-published, that also means self-promoted.
 Small-time and self-published authors will likely sell less than 10 books at a book signing.
-Many of the people who attend the event won’t even buy a book, they are curiosity-seekers, tire-kickers, and sometimes, just looking for a bathroom.
-However, all the marketing and promotion that occurs prior to the event will help you reach new readers who may buy the book, even if they don’t come to the signing.
+Many of the people who attend the event won’t even buy a book–they’re curiosity-seekers, tire-kickers, and sometimes, just looking for a bathroom.
+However, all the marketing and promotion that occurs prior to the event will help you reach new readers who might buy the book, even if they don’t come to the signing.